mbbx6spp/straitjacket/README.md

 1. are simple objects mixing in `SJ::Ugly::Action` (more on this shortly)
 2. must have side effects
 3. must have one responsibility
-4. should be written sparingly--they are where complexity lives!
+4. should be written sparingly--they are where bottom lives!
 5. may have an outcome; if not, must return Unit

 That's all there is to actions.
 They: